On fundamental aspects of quantum extreme learning machines: Fourier decomposition analysis

-Two extreme learning models with $n_A= 6, n_H = 0 $ are trained, one with exponential encoding and the other one with Pauli encoding.
-Both models have the same reservoir, namely a Random Rotation reservoir with $10$ layers of random single-qubit rotations followed by CNOT gates, and in both cases we measure the same subset of randomly chosen Pauli observables at the end.
-The training is then performed using an Ordinary Linear Regression model.
+Two {QELMs} with $n_{a}= 6, n_{h} = 0 $ are trained, one with exponential encoding and another one with Pauli encoding.
+Both models have the same reservoir, namely a Random Rotation reservoir with $10$ layers of random single-qubit rotations followed by CNOT gates, and in both cases we measure the same subset of randomly chosen Pauli {strings} at the end {without any shot noise and considering infinite statistics}.
+The training is then performed using an Ordinary Linear Regression model. {We repeat this procedure for 20 random target functions to obtain robust results.}

-We expect the exponential encoding to be able to perfectly reconstruct $f$ given enough training data and observables because its frequency spectrum $\Omega=\{0,\cdots, \frac{3^{n_A}-1}{2}\}$ completely covers that of $f$.
+We expect the exponential encoding to be able to perfectly reconstruct $f$ given enough training data and observables because its frequency spectrum $\Omega=\{0,\cdots, \frac{3^{n_{a}}-1}{2}\}$ completely covers that of $f$.
 On the other hand, we expect Pauli encoding to fail in approximating $f$ because it can only cover frequencies from $0$ to $6$.
-In Fig. \ref{fig:comparison} the $R^2$ score of the two models is shown over the number of observables ($M$) used.
-We can see that even with an exponential number of observables the Pauli encoding cannot perform well.
+In Fig.~\ref{fig:comparison} {the mean square error (MSE)} of the two models is shown over the number of observables $M$.
+We see that even with an exponential number of observables, the Pauli encoding cannot perform well.

-Instead, the exponential encoding reaches score 1 when we use the same number of observables as the frequencies in $f$.
+Instead, the exponential encoding reaches {achieves an error of zero, i.e., perfectly fits the target function} when we use {more observables than the number of} frequencies in $f${, which is indicated by a green vertical line in Fig.~\ref{fig:comparison}}.
 This simple example already demonstrates that the exponential encoding, given its superior expressivity, is able to outperform a more naive encoding.
-Crucially, however, the exponential encoding only leads to better results provided there are enough observables.
-This is discussed more in detail in the following section.
+Crucially, however, the exponential encoding only leads to better results when there are enough observables.
+This is discussed in more detail in the following section.